djpeacher/djpeacher.com/content/now.md

 ## Life {{< twa sun >}}

-I live in Austin, TX with my fiancée and our 4 cats (Cisco, Sammy, Milo, & Remy)!
-My ~~fiancée~~ **wife** and I have been together for 6 years and we finally got getting married this past December! {{< twa ring >}}
+I live in Austin, TX with my ~~fiancée~~ **wife** and our 4 cats (Cisco, Sammy, Milo, & Remy)!
+My wife and I have been together for 6 years and we finally got married this past December! {{< twa ring >}}

 ## Work {{< twa briefcase >}}

-I accepted an offer with [The Texas Tribune](https://www.texastribune.org) earlier this year as a Full-Stack Engineer!
+I accepted an offer with [The Texas Tribune](https://www.texastribune.org) early last year as a Full-Stack Engineer!
 I'm very excited to be on the team and contribute to the development of their CMS and related tools to keep Texans informed! {{< twa man-technologist-light-skin-tone >}}

 ## Learning {{< twa brain >}}